octodns/octodns/README.md

 ### `lenient`

 `lenient` mostly focuses on the details of `Record`s and standards compliance.
-When set to `true` will octoDNS will allow allow non-compliant configurations & values when possible.
-For example CNAME values that don't end with a `.`, label length restrictions, or invalid geo codes on `dynamic` records.
-When in lenient mode octoDNS will log validation problems at `WARNING` and try and continue with the configuration or source data as it exists to the degree possible.
+When set to `true` octoDNS will allow allow non-compliant configurations & values where possible.
+For example CNAME values that don't end with a `.`, label length restrictions, and invalid geo codes on `dynamic` records.
+When in lenient mode octoDNS will log validation problems at `WARNING` and try and continue with the configuration or source data as it exists.
 See [Lenience](/docs/records.md#lenience) for more information on the concept and how it can be configured.

 ### `strict_supports` (Work In Progress)

 `strict_supports` is a `Provider` level parameter that comes into play when a provider has been asked to create a record that it is unable to support.
 The simplest case of this would be record type, e.g. `SSHFP` not being supported by `AzureProvider`.
 If such a record is passed to an `AzureProvider` as a target the provider will take action based on the `strict_supports`.
 When `true` it will throw an exception saying that it's unable to create the record, when set to `false` it will log at `WARNING` with information about what it's unable to do and how it is attempting to working around it.
 Other examples of things that cannot be supported would be `dynamic` records on a provider that only supports simple or the lack of support for specific geos in a provider, e.g. Route53Provider does not support `NA-CA-*`.

-It is worth noting that these errors will happen during the plan phase of things so that problems will be indicated without having to make changes.
+It is worth noting that these errors will happen during the plan phase of things so that problems will be visible without having to make changes.

-This concept is currently a work in progress and partially implemented.
-While work is on-going `strict_supports` will defaults to `false`.
+This concept is currently a work in progress and only partially implemented.
+While work is on-going `strict_supports` will default to `false`.
 Once the work is considered complete & ready the default will change to `true` as it's a much safer and less surprising default as what you configure is what you'll get unless an error is throw telling you why it cannot be done.
-You will then have the choice to explicitly request that things continue with a work-around.
+You will then have the choice to explicitly request that things continue with work-arounds with `strict_supports` set to false`.
 In the meantime it is encouraged that you manually configure the parameter to `true` in your provider configs.

 ### Configuring `strict_supports`